 - Sage Intacct: Sage Intacct offers strong purchasing software chops even though it touts itself as an accounting software.

-Best Purchasing Software for Small businesses in 2022
+Best Purchasing Software for startups and mid-size companies in 2022

-ControlHub, hands down, is the best purchasing software for small businesses in 2022.
+ControlHub, hands down, is the best purchasing software for small businesses, startups and mid-size companies in 2022.

 Procurement is a complicated subject, but ControlHub wants to make it easier and you and your staff.
 Our software integrates with QuickBooks online and NetSuite.
 We offer cloud-based solutions that cater to the way your company’s procurement processes work.